 The assessment of undergraduate learning, and the use of assessment evidence to improve teaching, is one of the most important skills for advancing the quality of U.S. higher education.
 Yet learning assessment is typically a topic to which faculty have little or no exposure until they begin their faculty careers.
 This project seeks to enhance faculty involvement by preparing graduate students in the assessment of undergraduate student learning before they begin their careers.
-The project is supported through grants to CGS from the Alfred P. Sloan Foundation and the Teagle Foundation.

 A longer term goal is the enhanced integration of skills and understanding in student learning assessment into the majority of existing professional development programs to prepare graduate students for faculty careers.